Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 **Contact**

 - *Phone*
-Phone number provided, if any.
-Enter a different contact phone number, if necessary.
+  Phone number provided.
+If desired, enter a different contact phone number.

 - *Phone 2*
-Second phone number provided, if any.
-Enter a different second contact phone number, if necessary.
+  Second phone number provided.
+If desired, enter a different second contact phone number.

-- *Cell phone*
+- *Mobile phone*
-Cell phone provided, if any.
-Enter a different cell phone number, if necessary.
+  Mobil phone provided.
+If desired, enter a different mobile phone number.

 - *Fax*
-Fax number provided, if any.
-Enter a different fax number, if necessary.
+  Fax number provided.
+If desired, enter a different fax number.

 - *Email*
-Email address provided, if any.
-Enter a different email address, if necessary.
+  Email address provided.
+If desired, enter a different email address.

 - *URL*
-URL provided, if any.
-Enter a different customer/supplier website, if necessary.
+  URL provided.
+If desired, enter a different customer/supplier website.

 **Further**

 - *Language*
-Language provided, if any.
-Click the drop-down list to select a different language or select **No linguistic content**.
+  Language provided.
+If desired, click the drop-down list to select a different language.
+If you want no language to be selected, select the **No linguistic content** option.

 - *Currency*
-Currency provided, if any.
+  Currency provided.
 Click the drop-down list to select a different currency.

+[comment]: <> (HG: Unterschied zum beschriebenen Tab "Address/contact"?
+Ansonsten ein satz mit Verweis darauf.
+MV: Außer erster drop-down list, gleich.
+Screenshot leicht anders: erster Dropdown list + Buttons unten.
+Trotzdem Hinweis und Verweis?)

 - [NEW/RESET]
-Click this button to reset the *Customer/supplier* tab and create a new customer/supplier.
-The *Create customer/supplier* tab is displayed.
+  Click this button to reset the *Customer/supplier (number)* tab and create a new customer/supplier.
+The *Customer/supplier (number)* tab is closed and changes automatically to the *Create customer/supplier* tab.

 - [DELETE CUSTOMER 'number']/[DELETE SUPPLIER 'number']
   Click this button to delete the selected customer/supplier.

+[comment]: <> (Müssen nochmal schauen, wir wir das mit der Darstellung der "number" machen.
+Auch bei dem Tab...)

 - [SAVE]
-Click this button to save all changes made in the selected customer/supplier.
+  Click this button to save all changes made to the selected customer/supplier.

 ### Further addresses